daaria-s/DungeonGame/README.md

 ## DungeonGame

 *This is a 2D game on pygame, using SQL database.
-Your goal is to go through all the rooms with enemies and get enoght score.*
+Your goal is to go through all the rooms with enemies and get enought score.*

 ### The game **Magic Dungeon** - when you start the game, a menu opens with 4 buttons: